matrix-org/matrix-spec-proposals/specification/modules/push.rst

        "notify",
        {"set_sound":"beeroclock.wav"}
      ]
    }'

 Server behaviour
 ----------------

-This describes the format used by "HTTP" pushers to send notifications of events.
-If the endpoint returns an HTTP error code, the homeserver should retry for a reasonable amount of time with a reasonable back-off scheme.
+This describes the format used by "HTTP" pushers to send notifications of events to Push Gateways.
+If the endpoint returns an HTTP error code, the homeserver SHOULD retry for a reasonable amount of time using exponential-backoff.

 {{push_notifier_http_api}}